Rsantct/pAudio/doc/README.md

 In order to automatically switch the Mac system-wide audio playback to the pAudio BlackHole input, and restore later, you may want to install a couple of additional tools:

 - [AdjustVolume](https://github.com/jonomuller/device-volume-adjuster) This is comes as a ZIP file.
 Copy to `/usr/local/bin/` or just to `$HOME/bin/`
-- [SwitchAudioSource](https://github.com/deweller/switchaudio-osx) This installs via homebrew
+- [SwitchAudioSource](https://github.com/deweller/switchaudio-osx) This installs via Homebrew, If you still don’t have Homebrew, please go to https://brew.sh

 ## CamillaDSP